TheNeuronCollider/FlagShader/README.md

 # UNITY - SHADERGRAPH
 # J VALLES 2021

-Some flags of random countries.
+Some flags of random countries, waving and folding depending on their height.
+Complemented by their anthemns in cute 8-bit versions.